programcode200/backend/Readme.md

 # without new

 If you were able to add data to the database without using the new keyword and didn’t encounter any errors, it's likely because your library or framework (e.g., Mongoose in Node.js) has some flexibility built into how it handles objects.
 Let me explain why this works but why using new is still important.

+#### PHASE TWO ####

+mongoose pre hook
+when saving data just before that run that hook for encrypt

+perform operation on events validate, save, update, remove, delete, init

+using of this we can create the custom methods like above validate, save, update, remove, delete, init userSchema.methods

+access token dont store in db but refresh will store

+# jwt
+JWT (JSON Web Token) can be used as a Bearer Token in the context of authorization. who have token data will send